PINTO0309/Tensorflow-bin/README.md

   /opt/movidius/caffe/python
 Please input the desired Python library path to use.
 Default is [/usr/local/lib/python2.7/dist-packages]

 Do you wish to build TensorFlow with jemalloc as malloc support?
-[Y/n]: n No jemalloc as malloc support will be enabled for TensorFlow.
+[Y/n]: y No jemalloc as malloc support will be enabled for TensorFlow.

 Do you wish to build TensorFlow with Google Cloud Platform support?
 [Y/n]: n